 The Foundation employs an informative and user-friendly annual report format to enable it to be used as a communication and promotional tool.
-The Annual Report is published on the Foundation website, as well as a limited number of printed copies for distribution.
-It reports Foundation structure and financials, but also presents the annual activities and achievements.
-It has proven very useful as a marketing vehicle in educating stakeholder audiences on salmon conservation and illustrating the value of ASCF.
-All annual reports now feature stories on representative funded projects, which has resulted in positive feedback.
+The Annual Report is published on the Foundation website and as well a limited number of printed copies are made available for distribution.
+It reports Foundation structure and financials and also presents the annual activities and achievements.
+It has proven very useful as a marketing tool in educating stakeholder audiences on salmon conservation and illustrating the value of ASCF.
+All annual reports now feature stories on representative funded projects, for which has resulted in positive feedback.